Deliverability

 What are email headers used for?

-Email headers are typically used to see information, such as who sent and received a message, where the message passed through a server, and what kind of errors may have prevented the email from reaching its intended destination.
+Email headers are typically used to see information, such as who sent and received a message, where the message passed through a mail server, and what kind of errors may have prevented the email from reaching its intended destination.

 Let’s explore the multitude of ways email headers can be used.